freenas/freenas-docs/userguide/install.rst

    Selecting the Install Drive

-Use the arrow keys to highlight the destination USB drive, compact flash device, or virtual disk.
+Use the arrow keys to highlight the destination USB drive, SSD, DOM (Disk on Module), Compact Flash device, or virtual disk.
 Press the :kbd:`spacebar` to select it.
-To mirror the boot device, move to the second device and press :kbd:`spacebar` to select it as well.
-After making these selections, press :kbd:`Enter`. %brand% displays the warning shown in :numref:`Figure %s <install_warning_fig>`, a reminder not to install the operating system on a drive that is meant for storage.
+To mirror the boot device, move to the second device and press :kbd:`spacebar` to select it also.
+After making these selections, press :kbd:`Enter`.
+The warning shown in :numref:`Figure %s <install_warning_fig>` is displayed, a reminder not to install the operating system on a drive that is meant for storage.
 Press :kbd:`Enter` to continue on to the screen shown in
 :numref:`Figure %s <set_root_pass_fig>`.